wirfandeneinenpfad/txt.tr-w.xyz/_posts/2021-03-04-JHI_Blog_Arendt_Amery_Intellectual_limits.md

 disillusionment, for which other, perhabs ifinitely more gifted and penetrating minds must struggle a lifetime.\"[^6]

-The perspective from his subjective experience of suffering shapes a lot of Amérys essayistic writing and is fundamental for his sharp, concise and sometimes painfully honest observations.
-It is this perspective and the experience of \"philosophical dillusionment\" -- the realization, that intellectual thought has to have a correspondance with (social) reality to be meaningful -- that shape not only Amérys retrospective assessment of his early philosophical leanings, but also his critique of
-\"vulnerable humanism\": humanistic intellectualism which is constrained in its own system of thought to Améry always is a contradiction to an active and political meaningful stance towards the world.
-This is the basis from which Amérys critizises the dreamy and hopeful worldview of Rolland which becomes apparent in his \"Jean-Christophe\" -- which to Améry amounts to a denial of reality, which in the end undermines Rollands humanistic intentions.
+A subjective experience of suffering is central to Améry’s essayistic writing and foundational for his sharp, concise, and sometimes painfully honest observations.
+Indeed, it is the experience of a “philosophical disillusionment”—the realization, that thought must correspond to (social) reality in order to be meaningful—that shaped not only his retrospective assessment of his own early philosophical leanings, but also his critique of “vulnerable humanism.”
+For Améry, a humanistic intellectualism that is constrained by its own system of thought ultimately inhibits an active and politically meaningful stance toward the world.
+This insight is the basis from which Améry criticizes the dreamy and hopeful worldview of Rolland’s *Jean-Christophe*, which in his eyes amounts to a denial of reality and effectively undermines Rolland’s humanistic intentions.

 ## *The challenge of a undistorted view: Echoes of differently rooted critiques of intellecutal ideology*

-It is no surprise -- considering their biographies -- that both Arendt as Améry underline the importance of critical intellecutal thought as a cautious observer of society and politics.
-Out of this shared awareness both warn of the pitfalls inherent in a self-isolating intellectualism.
+Considering their similar biographies, it comes at no surprise, then, that both Arendt and Améry emphasize the importance of the critical intellectual as a cautious observer of society and politics.
+Precisely because of this shared, historically conditioned awareness, both warn of the pitfalls inherent in a self-isolating intellectualism.

 Yet when contextualized with the respective body of work, the seemingliy similar positions point to their respective theoretical underpinning and